 Like the 70D, the 80D also has an external mic port (volume can be adjusted manually in-camera) as well as HDMI Mini and A/V Digital out terminals, but the 80D can record in MOV or MP4 format whereas the 70D can only shoot in MOV format.
 Canon's excellent Video snapshot feature is also on hand to help create more dynamic short films in-camera.

-Canon got onboard with Wi-Fi connectivity in its cameras relatively early on, and it's now starting to include NFC (Near Field Communication) in new models – including the 80D.
+Canon got onboard with Wi-Fi connectivity in its cameras relatively early on, and also includes NFC (Near Field Communication) in some of its models – including the 80D.
 This enables the camera to be connected to an NFC enabled smartphone or tablet, the Canon Connect Station CS100 or other Canon cameras with just a tap.

 As well as enabling images to be shared quickly to the internet, this connectivity enables the camera to be controlled remotely using Canon's free app.
 Furthermore, if the new EF-S 18-135mm f/3.5-5.6 IS USM lens is mounted and used with the Power Zoom Adapter PZ-E1 announced at the same time, the app can be used to zoom the lens from one focal length to another.

 Canon introduced its Anti-flicker system with the 7D Mark II to help produce predictable exposure and colour when shooting under a light source that's prone to flickering (for example fluorescent light).
-This clever technology, which detects the frequency of the flicker and times shots so that they're taken when the impact on exposure and colour is minimal, has now made it into the 80D.
+This clever technology, which detects the frequency of the flicker and times shots so that they're taken when the impact on exposure and colour is minimal, is also found on the 80D.

 Another point worthy of note is that, like the 5DS/R and 1DX Mark II, the 80D has Ambience priority and White priority options for the automatic white balance system.
 Using the Ambience priority setting produces images that retain some of the colour created by the lighting whereas the White priority setting is intended to remove the colour cast.